 “Why did you put up with it?
 You are so much more intelligent than he is.”

 This is a question I’ve answered to myself several times so I had the response.
 And in its telling, I found a bit more of myself.
 I hadn’t lost these pieces of me.
-It’s just as though they had been sleeping (or maybe I was, if it is possible to be partly asleep within the context of certain memories and abilities only).
+It’s just as though they had been sleeping (or maybe I was if it is possible to be partly asleep within the context of certain memories and abilities only).
 Parts of me felt like they were waking up.

-Last week, The SXonomics Show performed its season finale of its three month run.
+Last week, The SXonomics Show performed its season finale of its three-month run.
 It’s been an exciting, gruelling experience.
-And in all this growth, all this living, I’ve put my head down and worked hard so as not to get derailed by the hostility, the hatred and negativity around me.
+And in all this growth, all this living, I’ve put my head down and worked hard so as not to get derailed by the hostility, hatred and negativity around me.
 Several people I know came to the final show — a teacher who changed my life, a friend who I didn’t even know was a friend until she asked me to come to her mother’s funeral, a former love and a couple.
 This couple have been my people, as individuals and as a couple, for years now.
 But I seem to keep forgetting all these people, that they exist in only goodness and goodwill for me.
 It meant so much seeing them there.
-Another room in my head opening.
+Another room in my head opened.
 It’s been there all along.
 I didn’t even realise when it shut firmly.